erdikusdemir/smarthome-wifi-remote/README.md

 6. 3D printed enclosure

 In this project I connect remote controller to my Home Assistant (HA).
 Remote controller communicates with Node-Red flow by MQTT Json messages.
-Node-Red flow converts the messages from both remote and HA side and make implementation easier.
+Node-Red flow converts the messages from both remote and HA side and makes implementation easier.
 Json messages contains 3 messages.
 1. ID number of the item 2. state of item (on/off) 3. "slider" of item if it is dimmable.